dancer1325/prometheus/discovery/README.md

 [relabelling](https://prometheus.io/docs/operating/configuration/#<relabel_config>).
 This information is generally termed metadata.

+Metadata is exposed as a set of key/value pairs (labels) per target
+* The keys
-Metadata is exposed as a set of key/value pairs (labels) per target.
-The keys are prefixed with `__meta_<sdname>_<key>`, and there should also be an `__address__` label with the host:port of the target (preferably an IP address to avoid DNS lookups).
-No other labelnames should be exposed.
+are prefixed with `__meta_<sdname>_<key>`, and there should also be an `__address__` label with the host:port of the target (preferably an IP address to avoid DNS lookups)
+* No other labelnames should be exposed.

-It is very common for initial pull requests for new SDs to include hardcoded assumptions that make sense for the author's setup.
-SD should be generic, any customisation should be handled via relabelling.
-There should be basically no business logic, filtering, or transformations of the data from the SD beyond that which is needed to fit it into the metadata data model.
+It is very common for initial pull requests for new SDs to include hardcoded assumptions that make sense for the author's setup
+* SD should be generic,
+any customisation should be handled via relabelling
+* There should be basically
+no business logic, filtering, or transformations of the data from the SD beyond that which is needed to fit it into the metadata data model.